 The first Sherlock Holmes series on British television appeared in 1951.
 Alan Wheatley, who later found fame as The Sheriff of Nottingham in the Robin Hood series featuring Richard Greene was engaged to play Holmes and Raymond Francis, who later starred as Detective Chief Inspector Lockhart in the crime series No Hiding Place, was the new Watson.
 The Times noted that Wheatley’s performance ‘was done in a proper spirit of seriousness’

-In 1953 American producer Sheldon Reynolds, a life-long fan of Sherlock Holmes, decided to get a piece of the television action by producing a Holmes series in Europe where the costs were cheaper.
+In 1953 American producer Sheldon Reynolds, a life-long fan of Sherlock Holmes decided to get a piece of the television action by producing a Holmes series in Europe where the costs were cheaper.
 Conscious of the youth market, Reynolds wanted a young hero.
-When he interviewed the thirty-five year old Ronald Howard he knew he had his man.
+When he interviewed the thirty-five-year-old Ronald Howard he knew he had his man.
 Sadly he cast Howard Marion Crawford as his Watson.
 Crawford was only four years older than Howard but looked much older and played much older; his Watson was in the same blustering ‘hail fellow, well met’ school of performance as Nigel Bruce.

 Reynolds produced 39 half-hour shows between 1953-1954 on a shoestring budget.
-The series was set in period and filmed in Paris.
+The series was set in the period and filmed in Paris.
 Despite the poor quality of the series in many departments, Howard gave a refreshing and appealing performance.

-The 1964 BBC TV series Detective presented a set of 50 minute dramas each featuring a different literary sleuth.
-‘The Speckled Band’ was chosen as the Holmes offering and detective was portrayed to great effect by Douglas Wilmer.
+The 1964 BBC TV series Detective presented a set of 50-minute dramas each featuring a different literary sleuth.
+‘The Speckled Band’ was chosen as the Holmes offering and the detective was portrayed to great effect by Douglas Wilmer.
 The press and viewer response was positive and so a series was planned.
 This, according to Wilmer, was when the trouble started.
 An exacting perfectionist, Wilmer soon lost his temper with producer David Goddard concerning the relaxed approach to the series.
 ‘The powers that be only saw it as just another TV show and weren’t concerned enough to get the details right.
 Wilmer refused to do a second series and so the BBC went in search of another Holmes.
 They came up with Peter Cushing.
-The first offering was a two part adaptation of The Hound, which remains one of the most faithful of all versions of the story.
+The first offering was a two-part adaptation of The Hound, which remains one of the most faithful of all versions of the story.